OpenIndiana/oi-docs/docs/handbook/getting-started.md

 ![Installation summary](./images/gui_install/install_8.png)

-This screen summaries the configuration options which will be used to perform the installation.
+This screen summarizes the configuration options which will be used to perform the installation.
 Be sure to take the time to review this summary.
 If a configuration option needs to be changed, you may do so by clicking the _**Back**_ button.
 If the installation options are acceptable, click the _**Install**_ button to begin the installation.